Bukharney/Bukshort/README.md

 - Easily share shortened links via social media or other platforms.
 - Clean and responsive user interface.
 - Secure and efficient handling of short URLs.

+## Documentation

+The API documentation for Bukshort can be found at [https://shorterurl.bukharney.tech/docs](https://shorterurl.bukharney.tech/docs/index.html)

 ## Prerequisites